SponsorLink: feedback and moving forward

 never promoted Moq in any way, not doing any talks, not doing any videos, podcasts, interviews, workshops, training or consulting of any kind on it.
 I barely wrote a few blog posts back in the day like when I shipped 3.0 in 2009 or when I came up with the super cool (to me at least) Linq to Mocks feature.
 I mostly didn’t even bring it up in casual conversation with friends and colleages at conferences, MVP summits or whatever.

 So, for those who think I’ve been pushing Moq down everyone’s throat just so down the road I can monetize it, I’m sorry to disappoint you.
-I wasn’t even all that surprising to me that even some of my favorite coworkers didn’t know I was the author of Moq:
+It wasn’t even all that surprising to me that even some of my favorite coworkers didn’t know I was the author of Moq:

 Transparency